 “DISCOVERY IS THE WAY” – ssRNA phages have been largely ignored by phage scientists.
 There is a lack of understanding regarding the diversity, host range and evolution of ssRNA phages.
 These small viruses, measuring less than 40 nm and with a genome of 3.2-4.5 kb, have only four genes, one of which encodes a lysis protein.
 The lysis protein is named SGL (Single-Gene Lysis).
 Also using metagenomic mining to identify sgl’s in metatranscriptomics data from around the globe.
 Exploring the targets of these SGLs in the peptidoglycan pathway may lead to the discovery of ‘new protein antibiotics’.

-My research revolves around the study of bacteriophages, which are highly abundant on Earth and have the potential to combat bacterial infections.
-Specifically, it is dedicated to identifying phages that can infect a wide range of host species and uncovering their diverse nature.
+My research focuses on bacteriophages, which are highly abundant on Earth and have the potential to combat bacterial infections.
+Specifically, it is dedicated to identifying phages that infect a wide range of host species and to uncovering their diversity.
 I have published several papers discussing various aspects of phage biology, including their morphology, genetics & genomics, and phage-antibiotic synergy.
 One of my main interests lies in understanding the functions of phage proteins and exploring their anti-biofilm potential (dual-species biofilms).
 Moreover, I am actively designing combinations of phages (cocktails) to kill multi-bacterial infections.
 Currently investigating the phage receptors of Chi-like flagellotropic phages.

 Phage Lysis System